Production Planning for Small Manufacturers

 Production planning know-how

-First, what information is needed for proper manufacturing planning?
+Firstly, what information is required for proper manufacturing planning?

-Of course, you must have a full overview of the needed materials and components for your product.
+Of course, you must have a full overview of the necessary materials and components for your product.
 That’s the first thing needed in production planning.

 1. Components of your product: